trike33/PEN-300-Code-Snippets/MSSQL Advanced Attacks.md

 C:\> sqlcmd -E appsrv01.contoso.com -> Kerberos login
 ```
+(Note that when using the sqlcmd utility, you need to type "GO" in order to run your queries, if you don't type "GO" your queries won't be executed)

 IMPORTANT: Mainly all commands specified in this document are meant to be thrown through an impacket-mssqlclient or sqlcmd shell.